GuilleRuizC/Customer-Segmentation/README.md

 R files: global.R, ui.R and server.R are the files conforming the shiny app.

-Short PPT presentation to introduce the shiny app: Customer_segmentation.ppt
+Short PPT presentation to introduce the shiny app: Customer_segmentation.pptx